 - Since CompanyA allows access to internal web apps from contractor and temp worker endpoint devices, Citrix Web App Firewall must protect the resource from attacks coming from potentially compromised endpoints.

 Control Layer: The control layer defines how the underlying solution adjusts based on the underlying activities of contractors and temp workers.

-- Social Media sites will be launched in a remote browser session using the Citrix Secure Browser service.
+- Social Media sites will be launched in a remote browser session using the Citrix Remote Browser Isolation service.

 - CompanyA requires a Security Analytics service to identify compromised contractors and temp workers and automatically maintain a secure environment.

 The subsequent sections provide greater detail into specific design decisions for CompanyA’s contractor and temp worker protection reference architecture.